The History of The Faketoshi: Crypto's Most Notorious Fraudsters

 It all started when he was the first person in 2015 to make a big media splash about claiming to be Satoshi.
 To further the scheme, he appeared in a BBC interview where he described his fabricated history as the leader of the "Satoshi group," which supposedly involved a computer forensics expert named Dave Kleiman.

 Of course, this was all nonsense.
-David Kleiman had nothing to do with Bitcoin's development, and Wright was simply using him as a way to bolden his fake story.
+David Kleiman had nothing to do with Bitcoin's creation, and Wright was simply using him to add a sense of credibility to his fabricated story.

 Mr. Kleiman sadly passed away in 2013 and as a result, Wright came up with a scummy plan to use his past business relationships with Kleiman as fake proof that they were Satoshi together.